Hellenic Film Academy Awards

-Hellenic Film Academy Awards or Hellenic Iris Awards are a set of awards given annually by the Hellenic Film Academy for excellence of cinematic achievements in Greek cinema, replacing the abolished Greek State Film Awards.
+The Hellenic Film Academy Awards or Hellenic Iris Awards are a set of awards given annually by the Hellenic Film Academy for excellence of cinematic achievements in Greek cinema, replacing the abolished Greek State Film Awards.
 On May 3, 2010, the first awards ceremony was presented at the Athens Concert Hall.
 Since 2016, the awards have been renamed Iris Awards.